-- assessment of the adequacy of the IT environment and testing of the operational effectiveness of key controls over the systems and software applications used for the valuation of financial instruments; - understanding and evaluation of the design of controls relevant to the identification, measurement and monitoring of the risk related to valuation, recognition and measurement of financial instruments, as well as the operational effectiveness of those controls; - understanding and critical assessment of the policies adopted to determine the fair value of financial instruments; - review of the valuation techniques and models used as well as of the criteria applied to determine significant assumptions and data inputs, and verification of their consistency with the market practice and financial sector literature; - specific substantive procedures on the related accounting balances, including independent fair values assessment for a sample of level 2 and level 3 financial instruments, to verify the reasonableness of directors' valuations.
-Special attention was paid to qualitative and quantitative assumptions and inputs used (interest rate curves, credit and liquidity spreads, adjustments for credit rating, volatility parameters, other market information);
+- assessment of the adequacy of the IT environment and testing of the operational effectiveness of key controls over the systems and software applications used for the valuation of financial instruments; - understanding and evaluation of the design of controls relevant to the identification, measurement and monitoring of the risk related to valuation, recognition and measurement of financial instruments, as well as the operational effectiveness of those controls; - understanding and critical assessment of the policies adopted to determine the fair value of financial instruments; - review of the valuation techniques and models used as well as of the criteria applied to determine significant assumptions and data inputs, and verification of their consistency with the market practice and financial sector literature; - specific substantive procedures on the related accounting balances, including independent fair values calculation for a sample of level 2 and level 3 financial instruments, performed to verify the reasonableness of directors' valuations.
+Special attention was paid to qualitative and quantitative assumptions and inputs used (interest rate curves, credit and liquidity spreads, adjustments for credit rating, volatility parameters, other market information); - testing of the completeness and adequacy of disclosures closely related to this key matter also considering requirements of the applicable financial reporting standards.